Merdzhen/crypto-calculator/README.md

 Run with 'npm start'

-My idea was to make an application for crypto investors to help them to calculate profit or loss in their current crypto wallet.
+"Crypto Profit" is an application for crypto investors that helps to calculate profit or loss in current crypto wallet.
-So I made this proto application "Crypto Profit".

 On the main page you can see top 100 coins due to current market capitalization: